Jimmy Lai: Hong Kong court denies media tycoon bail again | DW | 18.02.2021

 Lai has been charged under a controversial national security law for "colluding with foreign forces."

-He was arrested and charged in December, and was initially granted bail on condition of house arrest, but was quickly thrown back into jail after prosecutors successfully overturned the ruling.
+He was detained and charged in December, and was initially granted bail on condition of house arrest, but was quickly thrown back into jail after prosecutors successfully overturned the ruling.

 The high court Thursday upheld a ruling handed down last week from the Court of Final Appeal (CFA), which said the initial bail granted by a lower court had applied an "erroneous line of reasoning."